 How Adderall Abuse Is Linked To Depression

-When a person abuses Adderall, it produces extra dopamine in the brain.
+When a person misuses Adderall, it floods the brain’s synapses with dopamine by triggering its release and blocking its reuptake.
 This surplus of dopamine causes the brain to overcompensate by stripping out dopamine receptors to maintain balance.

-Fewer dopamine receptors in the brain means that the brain will require more and more of that substance.
+Fewer dopamine receptors in the brain mean that the brain will require more and more of that substance.

 Common Side Effects Of Adderall That May Lead To Depression